California State Route 207: Route description

+Route 207 is defined in section 507 of the California Streets and Highways Code, and that the highway is "from Route 4 near Lake Alpine to the Mt.
+Reba Ski Area".
+The definition has not yet been corrected to reflect the ski area's current name, Bear Valley Mountain Resort.

-The route begins at State Route 4 as a two-lane road, and heads north to its northern terminus at Mount Reba, where it expands to make way for the Bear Valley Mountain Ski Resort parking lot.
-Because SR 207 is the only way to access the ski resort, the state highway has more traffic during winter than when it is not snowing in the mountains.
-The route totals about a mile.
-After its intersection with SR 207, SR 4 quickly becomes a one-lane highway as it heads east to Ebbetts Pass.
-Winter traffic to SR 207 and the ski resort may be further exacerbated due to the fact that the segment of SR 4 through Ebbetts Pass typically closes during the winter months.
+State Route 207 begins at State Route 4 as a two-lane road, and heads north to its northern terminus at Mount Reba, where it expands to make way for the Bear Valley Mountain Resort parking lot.
+Because SR 207 is the only way to access the ski resort, the state highway generally has more traffic during Bear Valley's peak season during the winter than when it is not snowing in the area.
+Traffic is further exacerbated due to the typical winter closure of Ebbetts Pass, located on SR 4 east of the resort, resulting in Bear Valley only being accessible from the west.

 SR 207 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.